 - Add the evaporated milk and sugar and stir until blended.

 - Bring to a full rolling boil on medium to medium high heat, stirring constantly.
 Cook until candy thermometer reaches 234-degrees or for 4 minutes.

 - Add marshmallow cream and stir until blended.

 - Add white chocolate chips and stir until well blended.
 Add teaspoon of peppermint.
 (More if desired)

 - Pour half into a greased 9" x 9" pan.

-- Add green food coloring to the saucepan and stir.
+- Add green food coloring to the remaining fudge in the saucepan and stir.

 - Pour the rest into the pan and let it set up for approximately two hours before cutting.